sergeyzolotukhin/learn-java-gradle/docs/ge/mview.md

 5.1.7 About Materialized View Schema Design     [skipped] 5.1.8 About Loading Data into Data Warehouses   [skipped]

--> 5.2.2 About Materialized Views Containing Only Joins
+-> 5.2.2.1 Materialized Join Views FROM Clause Considerations